-Look carefully at Groups 1, 2 and 3 below.
+Look carefully at Groups 1, 2 and 3 overleaf.
 Everyone does all the subjects in Groups 1 and 2 and in addition everyone must choose three subjects from Group 3.
-This gives you 10 GCSEs overall.
+This gives you 9 GCSEs overall.

-- Remember that if you want to study two Modern Languages (French plus either German or Spanish), then you must choose French as your language from Group 3. - If you want to study German or Spanish remember that you must be studying your chosen language in Upper 4 (Year 9). - If you want to study any language (Classical or Modern) at A-level, it is essential to have studied it to GCSE level.
+- Everyone will study Biology, Chemistry and Physics.
+You have the option of either studying these as three separate GCSEs (by choosing Separate Sciences as one of your 3 options) or the two GCSE Combined Science route.
+Studying Separate Sciences would be a better foundation for A-level Sciences although not essential. - We would strongly recommend choosing a Modern Foreign Language, although this is not essential.
+If you wish to study German or Spanish remember that you must be studying your chosen language in Upper 4 (Year 9). - If you want to study any language (Classical or Modern) at A-level it is essential to have studied it to GCSE level.